 “Is gelatin Halal?
-What if it is from a bovine source but not slaughtered according to sharee`ah”
+What if it is from a bovine source but not slaughtered according to shari’ah”

-Gelatin, as far as my research has gone, does not go through a chemical or molecular change in which it is modified into another substance.
+Gelatin, as far as my research has shown, does not go through a chemical or molecular change in which it is modified into another substance.

 Gelatin is an irreversibly hydrolysed form of collagen, without any chemical or molecular transformation.
 Basically the collagen of the animal is washed (with peptides and other substances added), and through this process the collagen is broken down and processed into another form, whether that be liquid or solid.
 There is no transformation that renders it into a totally different and separate substance.

 Based on this, you have to look at the source:

 - Naturally, fish and vegetable sources are completely acceptable.

 - Bovine sources (as well as any other animal with is Halal to eat) are acceptable

 - if that animal was slaughtered in a manner acceptable to the Shariah.

 - If the gelatin is from an animal slaughtered or killed incorrectly, then it is not permissible.

 - If it is from Porcine sources, it is categorically forbidden.